arenaxr/arena-docs/content/python/animations.md

     )
 scene.run_animations(obj) # this will cause the animation to be run
 ```
-You can also dispatch multiple animations:
+You can also dispatch multiple `Animation`s:
 ```python
 obj = Box()
 obj.dispatch_animation(